bioidiap/bob.measure/doc/guide.rst

-The threshold ``T`` is normally calculated by looking at the distribution of negatives and positives in a development (or validation) set, selecting a threshold that matches a certain criterion and applying this derived threshold to the test (or evaluation) set.
+The threshold ``T`` is normally calculated by looking at the distribution of negatives and positives in a development (or validation) set, selecting a threshold that matches a certain criterion and applying this derived threshold to the evaluation set.
 This technique gives a better overview of the generalization of a method.
 We implement different techniques for the calculation of the threshold: